Pictogram van een vrachtwagen, symbool voor verzending of levering. Free home delivery from €75

 4. In the event that specific product or service conditions also apply alongside these general terms and conditions, the second and third paragraphs apply accordingly, and the consumer can always invoke the applicable provision that is most favorable to them in case of conflicting general terms and conditions.

-5. If one or more provisions in these general terms and conditions are wholly or partially null or void at any time, the agreement and these terms and conditions remain in effect for the rest, and the relevant provision will be promptly replaced by a provision that approximates the intent of the original as much as possible through mutual consultation.
+5. If one or more provisions in these general terms and conditions are at any time wholly or partially void or annulled, the agreement and these terms and conditions remain in effect for the rest, and the relevant provision will be promptly replaced by a provision that approximates the intent of the original as closely as possible through mutual consultation.

 Article 4 – The offer